Nepal Tourist Visa:

 - Mardi Himal and Poon Hill Trek: Many trekkers combine the Mardi Himal Trek with a visit to the famous Poon Hill viewpoint (3,210 m).
 The sunrise view over the Annapurna and Dhaulagiri ranges is absolutely breathtaking, while the trek through colorful rhododendron forests adds to the beauty of the journey.

 - Mardi Himal and Annapurna Base Camp (ABC) Trek: One of the most Short trek in Pokhara is the Annapurna Base Camp trek.
-It takes you to the Machhapucchre Base Camp(3,700 m) and Annapurna Base Camp(4,130 m) with close-up views of Annapurna I, Machhapuchhre, and Hiunchuli.
+It takes you to the Machhapuchhre Base Camp(3,700 m) and Annapurna Base Camp(4,130 m) with close-up views of Annapurna I, Machhapuchhre, and Hiunchuli.

 - Mardi Himal and Ghandruk Village: For those who want to enjoy the traditional Gurung culture with mountain views, they can extend their trip to Ghandruk Village(2,012 m).
 If you want to visit this cultural village, you need to add an extra 2-3 days to your itinerary.